naveej/Healthcare/README.md

   1.Front-end: HTML, CSS, JavaScript

-  2.Back-end: Python, flask, SQLAlchemy
+  2.Back-end: PHP

   3.Databases: MySQL

-  4.Data visualization libraries: Chart.js

 <h2>Installation</h2>
 To install and run the application locally, follow these steps:

-1.Clone this repository using git clone https://github.com/immortal958/Sustainability-Scorecard
+1.Clone this repository using git clone https://github.com/naveej/Healthconnect

-2.Navigate to the project directory using cd Sustainability-Scorecard
+2.Navigate to the project directory using cd Healthconnect

-3.Install the dependencies in cmd using install command

-4.Run the main.py file in project
+3.Run the index.html

 5.The application will now be accessible at http://127.0.0.1:5000